rfhayn/grocery-recipe-manager/docs/next-prompt.md

 **Current Achievement**: M2.2.1 through M2.2.7 complete with comprehensive recipe catalog, unified ingredient management, custom category integration, and enhanced search providing complete recipe discovery and display foundation.
 Recipe infrastructure ready for creation and editing workflows.

-**Please help me implement M2.3: Recipe Creation & Editing, completing recipe management with professional creation and editing workflows, ingredient management, and seamless integration with existing recipe catalog infrastructure.**
+**Please help me implement M2.3: Recipe Creation & Editing, completing recipe management with professional creation and editing workflows, ingredient management, and seamless integration with existing recipe catalog infrastructure.
+Let's build a PRD first so we have a more detailed requirements and design to work off of.**